Registered Service Mark Search: Everything You Need to Know

 If you are providing both services and products, you may be unsure whether you should use service marks or trademarks.
 Many businesses that offer services and products use both service marks and trademarks, so you can do the same as well.

 If you need help conducting a registered service mark search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.